Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 - Rate limiting on all public endpoints

-Now your /api-endpoint command can be much simpler because it relies on these conventions:
+The corresponding /api-endpoint command can then be considerably simpler because it relies on these conventions:

 # .claude/commands/api-endpoint.md